Skip to main content

 Overview

 The cowboy_sdk is a Python library that provides the canonical developer experience for writing Cowboy actors.
-It ships with the PVM and lives at node/pvm/Lib/cowboy_sdk/ in the monorepo.
 On deployed actors, sys.path already includes it — you can import cowboy_sdk directly.
+In a full source workspace, the implementation lives with the PVM source.

 The SDK is specified by CIP-6.
 APIs may still evolve; see the CIP for the authoritative surface.